-- a.
+- 1. a.
 Documents.
-Completed Bid forms and documents as specified or provided in the Bid package furnished to Bidders shall be typed or prepared in ink and signed by an authorized representative of the Bidder.
-Alterations or erasures shall be initialed in ink by the person signing the Bid. - b.
+Completed Bid forms and documents as specified or provided in the Bid package furnished to Bidders shall be typed or prepared in inklegible and signed by an authorized representative of the Bidder.
+Alterations For Hard Copy submissions, alterations or erasures shall be initialed in ink by the person signing the Bid. - 2. b.
 Bid Samples and Descriptive Literature.
 Product samples, specifications or other descriptive information or literature may be required of each Bidder in order to evaluate required characteristics of the items Bid.
-Submission requirements and information on returning items shall be included in the Bid Documents. - c.
+Submission requirements and information on returning items shall be included in the Bid Documents. - 3. e.
 Identification of Bids.
-To ensure proper identification and special handling, Bids should be submitted to the address listed in the Bid notice in a sealed envelope appropriately marked with the name of the Bidder, the Bid number, the name of the project being Bid, and the date and time of the Bid closing.
-The Commission shall not be responsible for the proper identification and handling of a Bid not in conformance with these requirements.
+To ensure proper identification and special handling, Bids should be submitted to the address listed in the Bid notice in a sealed envelopethe manner specified in the Bid notice and appropriately marked with the name of the Bidder, the Bid number, the name of the project being Bid, and the date and time of the Bid closing.
+The Commission shall not be responsible for the proper identification and handling of a Bid not in conformance with these requirements. - 4. d.

-d.
 Receipt of Bid.
-It is the Bidder's responsibility to ensure that the Bid is received by the Commission prior to the stated Bid closing.
+It is the Bidder's responsibility to ensure that the Bid is received by the Commission prior to the stated Bid closing - 5.
+Public Opening.
+An Electronic Bid shall not be accepted when the Bid requires a public opening.

-11. Modification of Bids and Withdrawal of Bids.
+O. 11.
+Modification of Bids and Withdrawal of Bids.

-a.
+1. a.
 Modifications.
 A Bid once submitted may be modified in writing by the Bidder prior to the time and date set for Bid closing.
 Any modifications shall be prepared on the company letterhead, signed by an authorized representative of the Bidder, and state that the new document supersedes or modifies the prior Bid.
 It is the Bidder's responsibility to ensure that the modification is received by the Commission prior to the date and time established for Bid closing.
-The modification should be delivered in an envelope that is clearly marked with the Bidder's name, the Bid number, the project name, date and time of Bid closing, and identified as a "Bid Modification."
+The modification should be delivered in an envelope that is the manner specified in the Bid notice and clearly marked with the Bidder's name, the Bid number, the project name, date and time of Bid closing, and identified as a "Bid Modification."

-b.
+2. b.
 Withdrawals Prior to Bid Closing.

-- i.
+- a. i.
 Bids may be withdrawn by written notification on company letterhead signed by an authorized representative of the Bidder and received prior to the date and time established for the Bid closing.
-It is the Bidder's responsibility to ensure that the withdrawal is delivered to the Commission in an envelope that is clearly marked with the Bidder's name, the Bid number, the project name, date and time of Bid closing, and identified as "Bid Withdrawal." - ii.
+It is the Bidder's responsibility to ensure that the withdrawal is delivered to the Commission in an envelope that is clearly marked with the Bidder's name, the Bid number, the project name, date and time of Bid closing, and identified as "Bid Withdrawal." - b. ii.
 Withdrawn bids shall be returned to the Bidder unopened.

-12. Protest of Bid Solicitation Documents.
+R. 12.
+Protest of Bid Solicitation Documents.